 Even if you don’t stay at South & North International Apartments, I would recommend finding accommodation close to Beijing Road.
 It’s a good place to base yourself as there are lots of people around, so it has a friendly feel to it.
 You are spoilt for choice with shopping, sightseeing and food and it’s easy to get to and get around from.

 Getting around in Guangzhou is pretty easy, all you should need is a map and a general understanding of where you are.
 We used the train to get around and it was really easy to navigate, just make sure you have lots of change on you to put into the ticket machine.
-We found the ticket machines at the trains had an English language selection, which made it easy.
+We found the ticket machines at the stations had an English language selection, which made it easy.

 When you’re trying to catch cabs, make sure you have taken a photograph or screenshot of the Chinese name and Chinese characters of the place you’d like to visit.
 That way you can show them to the cab driver or ask for help if you get lost.
 I found it was really easy to navigate my way around Guangzhou as everything you want to see is pretty close.
 The train system was easy to work out and it was easy to get around without any hustle.
 Also, the train felt very safe.